 The best way to avoid any kind of cavity is to practice good oral hygiene.
 That means brushing your teeth for two minutes at a time twice a day.
 It also means avoiding or limiting foods and drinks that have high sugar content.
 And of course, you need to make sure that you see the dentist for your routine cleanings and examinations.

 If you think you might have a cavity, or if it is just time for your regular appointment, we would love to see you.
-If you live in the Riverdale, New York area, you can dial 718-548-1148 to plan your trip to Riverdale Dental Arts.
+If you live in the The Bronx, New York area, you can dial 718-548-1148 to plan your trip to Riverdale Dental Arts.